BMAT Results 2018

 Sat the BMAT and wondering how everybody else scored?
 You’ve come to the right place!
-Below, you can see a breakdown of each of the section scores across September and November, as published by the Admissions Testing Service this morning (24th November 2017).
+Below, you can see a breakdown of the BMAT Results 2018 across September and October, as published by the Admissions Testing Service this morning (23rd November 2018).

 Got an interview invitation?
 Try our one-day Interview Course!